 Nephrons: The Functional Units

 The functional units of the kidneys are called nephrons.
 Each kidney contains approximately one million nephrons, which are responsible for the filtration and reabsorption processes.
-Each nephron consists of a glomerulus, a network of tiny blood vessels, and a tubule.
-As blood flows through the glomerulus, water, electrolytes, and waste products are filtered out into the tubule.
+That said, each nephron consists of a glomerulus, a network of tiny blood vessels, and a tubule.
+Worth adding: as blood flows through the glomerulus, water, electrolytes, and waste products are filtered out into the tubule.
 The tubule then selectively reabsorbs essential substances, such as glucose, amino acids, and water, back into the bloodstream, while the remaining waste products are excreted as urine.

 Filtration, Reabsorption, and Secretion